SNES programming tutorial. Example 9.

 This time we are going to make a collision map, and make a sprite collide with the background.
 The actual graphics are not that important.

-This time I used Tiled Map Editor to make a collision map.
-I loaded a picture of my 3 tiles as the tileset (see right side), and recreated the BG map that I had made in M1TE.
+Tiled Map Editor is a free game design tool.
 The entire purpose of this is to export a .csv file of our collision map… which is that collision array I was talking about.

 The CSV file exported from Tiled.

 I added some .byte directives so it can be loaded as a byte array into the asm code.
 0 is blank, 1 is red wall, 2 is the yellow square.
-Maybe in the future I will program some clever app or tool to speed this up.
-This time I just copy and pasted the word “.byte” to each line and resaved it.
+Now we can .include it into our ASM file.

-Our code calculates where our guy is on the map, and prevents movements if it’s over a 1 (wall).
-We now collide with the red walls.
+Our code calculates where our guy is on the map, and if we are over a 1, cancel the movement.
+That makes him collide with the red walls.

 How does it do that?
 Let’s go over the code.
 So our byte array has each block 16×16.
 We need to divide x and y pixel coordinates by 16 (the same as shift right 4x).
 But we also need to multiply the y by 16 to get to the correct row in our array, which cancels out the divide 16.
 So the algorithm is (Y & 0xf0) + (X >> 4).
 If we look at that index in the byte array, it will tell us if a point is in a wall or not.
 This is the code, with X and Y registers holding the X and Y coordinates…

 tya and #$f0 sta temp1 txa lsr a lsr a lsr a lsr a ora temp1 tax lda HIT_MAP, x rts